 My NHS work is entirely in the field of paediatric allergy.
 I am the lead for paediatric allergy in Leeds and run a very busy NHS practice which provides all the paediatric allergy secondary care for Leeds and additionally provides a tertiary service for Yorkshire.

-At present I personally see in excess of 2000 patients with allergic disease per year, the majority of which are for food allergy (common foods including dairy, egg, fish, wheat, soya, peanut, treenuts and sesame), allergic rhinoconjunctivitis (hayfever – grass pollen, tree pollen, house dust mite) and idiopathic urticaria.
+At present, I personally see in excess of 2,000 patients with allergic diseases per year, the majority of which are for food allergy (common foods including dairy, egg, fish, wheat, soya, peanut, tree nuts and sesame), allergic rhinoconjunctivitis (hayfever - grass pollen, tree pollen, house dust mite) and idiopathic urticaria.
 As many of my patients are atopic, I also have significant experience in the management of eczema and asthma and many would benefit from an allergy opinion.

-A typical food allergy consultation would involve a) allergy focused history to explore food(s) of concern and a global review of the rest of the diet with respect to other potential allergenic foods b) review of other atopic comorbidity (asthma, eczema, hay fever) c) allergy testing – most commonly this will be done in clinic using skin prick testing.
-On occasion, allergy blood tests will be required c) once allergies have been diagnosed, appropriate dietary advice is given.
-I have access to a specialist paediatric allergy dietician d) allergy management plan – a detailed document outlining the emergency medical management in the event of future accidental allergic reactions.
-All plans are shared with parents /general practitioners / nurseries / schools e) training in adrenaline autoinjectors (if prescribed).
+A typical food allergy consultation would involve a) allergy focused history to explore food(s) of concern and a global review of the rest of the diet with respect to other potential allergenic foods b) review of other atopic comorbidity (asthma, eczema, hay fever) c) allergy testing - most commonly this will be done in the clinic using skin prick testing.
+On occasion, allergy blood tests will be required d) once allergies have been diagnosed, appropriate dietary advice is given.
+I have access to a specialist paediatric allergy dietician e) allergy management plan - a detailed document outlining the emergency medical management in the event of future accidental allergic reactions.
+All plans are shared with parents/general practitioners/nurseries/schools f) training in adrenaline autoinjectors (if prescribed).